kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 In this method you also set a sweet pink color for the background.

-The final thing required is to set up the data source methods for the sticker browser view.
-This should be familiar if you've ever written a table view or collection view data source.
-The protocol `MSStickerBrowserViewDataSource` has two methods, implement them both by adding this extension:
+The last step is to set up the data source methods for the sticker browser view.
+This should be a familiar task if you've ever written a table view or collection view data source.

+The protocol `MSStickerBrowserViewDataSource` has two methods; implement them both by adding the following extension:

 ```swift
 //MARK: MSStickerBrowserViewDataSource